 We are aware that the classification of titanium dioxide is under discussion, but it is valid until the ongoing appeal case is settled.
 A temporary exemption for the use of titanium dioxide in cosmetic products applies.
 The exemption is limited to products that do not generate inhalation exposure or are known to be ingested to varying degrees.
 Lose powder products and spray products are excluded, as these are the ones generating the largest inhalation exposure according to SCCS/1617/2065.
 Pressed/compact powder products where the titanium dioxide is bound to an oil does not generate the same amount of dust during application and are thus included by the exemption.
 Spray products are defined as all types of sprays that can generate airborne particles (both mechanical (water) pump, mechanical spray pump and trigger pump).
 Lip products and toothpaste are also excluded from the exemption.
-According to SCCS/1661/23, genotoxicity from titanium dioxide cannot be ruled out in oral products and products.
+According to SCCS/1661/23, genotoxicity from titanium dioxide cannot be ruled out in oral products and products that can be inhaled, and no safe limit for TiO2 can be established in those products.
 Going forward, Nordic Ecolabelling will be following the development within titanium dioxide research closely.